Dewep/GCE/README.md

 #  - "extra": Optional option, default value is the "extra-default" configuration.
 List
 #    of your extra (or extra-groups) commands (present in the bottom bar).
 #  - "env": Optional option.
 Override some environment variables.
+#  - "success-code": Optional option, default to 0.
+Define the success return code.
 #
 # Example:
 # commands: